Knitting has begun on my Calliope pullover sweater pattern (link to the FREE pattern below).

 Swatching for the Sweater

 Using the size 7 US needles, I knit up a swatch to check for guage.
 Before the washing and drying of the swatch, the row counts were pretty exact.
 But after blocking, the knitting expanded to be slightly taller, so I will watch the length of my sweater.
 It’s not terribly off, so I stayed with the same size 7 needles.
+(I should have gone down a needle size because this sweater really grew!)

 The Sweater Pattern is “Calliope” and is FREE from Espace Tricot